radiantlogic-v8/documentation-new/documentation/cfs/amazonaws.md

 --------------------

 -   Log into your Amazon AWS console at [https://console.aws.amazon.com/iam/home#providers](https://console.aws.amazon.com/iam/home#providers)
--   In the Identity Providers section, click the button **Create Provider**.
+-   In the Identity Providers section, click **Create Provider**.
 -   Choose the Provider Type **SAML**.

 ![](media/1-provider-type.png)

--   In the CFS configuration for the application, click the link **Metadata File** and save the content of the page in a text file on your computer.
+-   In the CFS configuration for the application, click **Metadata File** and save the content of the page in a text file on your computer.
 -   Click **Choose File** and upload the metadata file you've just saved.

 ![](media/2-import-metadata.png)